sajera/node-api-ts/README.md

-# node-api-ts
+# Dummy of Node API based on TypeScript and Express

-Dumy of Node API based on TypeScript and Express
+# Here should be DESCRIPTION about server configuration and environment examples